ZackMurry/docs-hotkey/README.md

 ### Highlight configuration

 The `highlight` action has a configuration option for the color of the highlight.
 This can be changed by changing `yellow` to another color.
+To remove highlight, change `yellow` to `none`.

 ![Highlight configuration screenshot](docs/highlight_configuration.png)